 TIP: It may take up to 5 min. to review dance, film, music and writing submissions whereas photography and visual arts may take only 2 min.
-Be mindful of your reviewer's time and recruit additional judges for each category where need.
+Be mindful of your reviewer's time and recruit additional judges for each category where needed.

-Visit PTA.org/Reflections/StartYourProgram and take the Reflections Leader e-learning course.
+Visit PTA.org/Reflections/StartYourProgram and review the Reflections Leader webinar.
 You'll become a Reflections expert in no time.